kobusjoubert/active_ad/README.md

 Method `unlink` will return `false` when the external API request fails, while `unlink!` will raise an `ActiveAd::RecordNotUnlinked` exception.
 In both cases
 `true` will be returned when successful.

+When using `where`, an enumerable will be returned and all results will be queried when calling `each` or `map` on it and will result in API rate limiting when being abused.
+It is up to you to enforce a `limit` if you don't want all results, for example `where.limit(10)`.
+The same goes for relational scopes like `account.campaigns`, you can use `account.campaigns.limit(10)`.

 Using Facebook's implementation to demonstrate usage.
 All of the platforms follow similar patterns, though their own implementations may differ slightly.

 ### Client